bitcoin/bitcoin/doc/build-freebsd.md

 ### 1. Configuration

 There are many ways to configure Bitcoin Core, here are a few common examples:
-##### Wallet (BDB + SQlite) Support, No GUI:
+##### Wallet & Legacy Wallet Support, No GUI:
 This explicitly enables legacy wallet support and disables the GUI.
-If `sqlite3` is installed, then descriptor wallet support will be built.
+If `sqlite3` is installed, then wallet support will also be built.
 ```bash
 ./autogen.sh
 ./configure --with-gui=no --with-incompatible-bdb \